Pappert

 ___________Our Scope

-Carbon Futures have been appointed to provide the role of Passivhaus Consultant, responsible for ensuring that the project achieves Passivhaus Classic certification from the Passivhaus Institute in Germany.
-Our role includes hosting energy workshops, appraising the proposed design and undertaking the Passive House Planning Package (PHPP) calculations.
+As Passivhaus consultants we were responsible for ensuring that the project achieves Passivhaus Classic certification from the Passivhaus Institute in Germany.
+Our role included hosting energy workshops, appraising the proposed design and undertaking the Passive House Planning Package (PHPP) calculations.